 Shelves are the most obvious way to increase the storage in your laundry closet.
 The first thing to do is look up.
 Most of the time, there is a single shelf over your washer and dryer, and nothing else.
 Shelves that go all the way up to the ceiling can be used to store holiday and seasonal items that you don’t need often.
 Just don’t make them too deep, and you’ll be able to reach them with a step stool.

 Shelving units can be purchased from many companies, even custom systems that are made for your exact space.
-These organizational systems give you shelves of varying depths and widths, and usually include other features like a bar for clothes hanging.
+These organizational systems give you shelves of varying depths and widths, and usually, include other features like a bar for clothes hanging.

 Use the Doors

 This isn’t exactly adding storage to your closet, but it is one way that you can make using your laundry closet much easier.
 Tuck a rolling wardrobe rack into a nearby bedroom or closet.
-When it’s time to do the laundry, you can roll it into the room; use it to hang up clothes or towels right there; and then roll it back out to put your clothes away.
+When it’s time to do the laundry, you can roll it into the room; use it to hang up clothes or towels right there, and then roll it back out to put your clothes away.
 If you have a habit of allowing clean clothes to build up in or on the dryer, this is a handy way to create temporary storage while you hang things up.

-Believe it or not, you can hang a clothes line inside your laundry closet.
+Believe it or not, you can hang a clothesline inside your laundry closet.
 Hang it against the wall over your washer and dryer, or under one of the shelves.
-This is a great place to hang delicates that can’t be put in a dryer, or to hang socks that are looking for lost mates.
+This is a great place to hang delicates that can’t be put in a dryer or to hang socks that are looking for lost mates.
 You can also use the clothesline to store cleaning sponges or tote bags.

-With just a few creative solutions, you can transform your laundry closet to a space that is every bit as useful as a laundry room.
+With just a few creative solutions, you can transform your laundry closet into a space that is every bit as useful as a laundry room.
 Using natural materials like bamboo, cotton, and wood for your storage solutions makes your space look great.
 Most of these solutions are inexpensive and offer multiple ways to customize so that you can fit them into any space or décor style.